 CRNC Action Scam

-Most damning was the revelation of CRNC Action, a previously unknown PAC making use of the CRNC’s branding without its members’ knowledge.
-Seated as one of its 3 trustees is Mr. Thornton himself.
-CRNC Action only came to relevance after Kid Rock’s tongue-in-cheek 2018 senate campaign in Michigan, where he pledged $122,000 in merchandising revenue to the College Republicans.
-The recipient of this sizable donation was not the CRNC however, it was Mr. Thornton’s deceptively-named private PAC.
-In none of the CRNC’s subsequent IRS filings do any of the trustees or CRNC Action appear as contributors.
+One particularly damaging revelation concerns CRNC Action, a previously undisclosed PAC that misused the CRNC’s branding without the knowledge of its members.
+Notably, Mr. Thornton himself is listed as one of the three trustees of this PAC.
+CRNC Action gained prominence following Kid Rock’s satirical senate campaign in Michigan in 2018, during which he pledged $122,000 in merchandise revenue to the College Republicans.
+However, the recipient of this substantial donation was not the CRNC but Mr. Thornton’s deceptively-named private PAC.
+Curiously, none of the subsequent IRS filings by the CRNC identify any of the trustees or CRNC Action as contributors.

-Jay Goldstein is also part of the boot-leg PAC, CRNC Action, where Chandler is a trustee and Edward (Ted) Dooley is President.
-A detailed breakdown of the money Chandler and Jay directly received from 2017 can be found on the bottom left.
+It is worth noting that Jay Goldstein is also involved in the unscrupulous CRNC Action PAC, where Chandler serves as a trustee and Edward (Ted) Dooley holds the position of President.
+A detailed breakdown of the direct payments Chandler and Jay received in 2017 can be found in the lower left section.

 Stealing the 2021 Election